RoboticsChallenge/Assignment/Log/Readme.md

     - this bug caused all robot transforms to be moved to 0,0,0 in world frame after running a while
     - Bug caused by collision box from center propeller.
 Reworked proppeller collision to be cylinder
   - Bug noticed causing a natural frequency in sway direction.
 Can be augmented by adding linear drag in sway direction

+## 17/10/22
+  - Equations for Extended kalman filter simulated in Matlab

 ## 16/10/22
   - found and thrashed bug that caused the terrain in sydney_regatta not to spawn.